johnkimdw/handwritten-math-transcription/README.md

 | f(y)=2                      | f(y)=2+2y+y{2}                                            |
 | F=\frac{}}}}}}}}}}}}}}}}}}}}}}}}}} | F=\frac{1}{4\pi\epsilon{r}\epsilon{0}}\frac{q{1}q{2}}{r{2}} |

 As seen above, our solution performs worse than the training set because our model fails to generalize and capture long handwritten mathematical equations.
 This is due to the dispersion of our attention mechanism, where it fails to focus on our equation, resulting in skipped or duplicated symbols.
 This problem becomes more severe as expression length increases, where it can predict the first few symbols correctly, but beyond that, it breaks down and doesn’t output the remaining sequence.
 In several test cases with more than 20 symbols, we observed the model's attention weights becoming diffuse across multiple input strokes, leading to incorrect symbol prediction or omission.
-This indicates that our simple attention mechanism may not scale well to longer sequences.
+This shows that our simple attention mechanism may not scale well to longer sequences.

+We also think a big part of this is because the model is overfitting as our test accuracy is much worse than our train and valid.
+We think that the test dataset is all in the same domain, but since there are thousands of samples to go through, we were unable to truly verify this.

 ## Proposed Improvements